ucbepic/docetl/docs/operators/split.md

 - Breaking down large legal documents to extract relevant clauses or sections
 - Preparing long-form content for summarization or topic extraction

-## 🚀 Example: Splitting Customer Support Transcripts
+## 🚀 Operation Example: Splitting Customer Support Transcripts

 Here's an example of using the Split operation to divide customer support transcripts into manageable chunks: